BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Voice of Curunir** `ACTIVE`

-Saruman's [Stand Fast] Range is 12", and affects Hero models.
+The range of Saruman's [Stand Fast] is 12" rather than 6".
+Additionally, friendly Hero models can benefit from Saruman's [Stand Fast].

 - **Consuming Rivalry** `PASSIVE`

-Saruman may never benefit from a friendly Gandalf the Grey's Heroic Actions or targeted by his Magical Powers.
+Saruman may never benefit from a Heroic Action declared by Gandalf the Grey, nor may he be targeted by any Magical Power Cast by a friendly Gandalf the Grey.

 - **Lord of the Istari** `ACTIVE`

-At the start of each Move Phase, before the Declare Heroic Actions step, Saruman may choose an enemy within 6" and Line of Sight, which must take an Intelligence test.
-If failed, that model cannot Activate this turn.
+At the beginning of each Move Phase, before the Declare Heroic Actions Step, Saruman may choose a single enemy model within 6" and Line of Sight.
+The chosen model must immediately take an Intelligence Test.
+If the test is failed, the chosen model cannot be Activated that turn.

 </div>